Chiaretto di Bardolino – Anteprima 2021

 80% Corvina, 20% Rondinella.
 Light pink.
 Bone dry, the acidity has a little more aggression on the palate, which makes this example particularly suitable for food.
 Citrus aromatics, raspberry flavours and that fresh saline finish.
 Divine Importers £contact

-The 2020 wines shown from Il Pignetto, Costadoro, Le Fraghe, and Marchesini Marcello and Zeni were all highlights.
-These wines are not currently available in the UK.
+The 2020 wines from Il Pignetto, Costadoro, Le Fraghe, Marchesini Marcello and Zeni were also highlights.
+Those wines are unfortunately not currently available in the UK.